wso2/docs-ei/en/micro-integrator/docs/references/connectors/jira-connector/jira-connector-config.md

 ??? note "getVersionsOfProject"

-    To get the versions of a specific project, use getVersionsOfProject and specify the project key.
+    To get the versions of a specific project, use `getVersionsOfProject` with the project key.
 This operation returns a JSON representation of the list of versions in the project.

     <table>
         <tr>